 Financial markets rise and fall, and when they fall, people on ARMs benefit with lower payments.
 In contrast, people on fixed-rate mortgages need to refinance their homes and pay thousands of dollars in closing costs and fees to take advantage of housing market shifts.

-ARMs are also a great option for people who plan to move houses within a few years.
+ARMs are also an excellent option for people who plan to move houses within a few years.
 They can enjoy the honeymoon period, and then sell their property before ever risking higher payments.

 The decision about which mortgage to accept is a big one, but once you understand your options, you’ll feel confident about making the right choice.